 José Francia Fuentes, 80, is a poet from Lima, Peru.
-He writes poems of all varieties, but he’s most well-known for his political and patriotic compositions.
+He writes poems of all varieties, but he is better known for his political and patriotic compositions.

 Through an outreach coordinator at his local church, he heard about a cataract screening camp.
 When he agreed to attend, both the outreach nurse from Divino Nino Jesus (DNJ) and the church coordinator reassured José that the clinic would be clean and safe.
 Eventually, he agreed to get

-When José Francia returns to the clinic the next day for his post-op appointment, he’s on fire — reciting poems, explaining to anyone who’ll listen how happy he is to be able to see again, and how miserable he’d been having to keep all his thoughts in his own head for so long.
-He says he’s so grateful for the gift of being able to return to writing his poetry again.
+When José Francia returns to the clinic the next day for his post-op appointment, he is on fire — reciting poems, explaining to anyone who will listen how happy he is to be able to see again, and how miserable he had been, having to keep all his thoughts in his own head for so long.
+He says he is so grateful for the gift of being able to return to writing his poetry again.